-ELEMENT Inappropriate Teacher Emerging Teacher Developing Teacher Skilled Experienced Teacher Learning Tasks TPA 1,2 Learning tasks are neither grade for grade level nor to learning targets and big ideas.
+ELEMENT Inappropriate Teacher Emerging Teacher Developing Teacher Skilled Experienced Teacher Learning Tasks edTPA P2b Learning tasks are neither grade for grade level nor to learning targets and big ideas.
 Learning tasks do not build on each other and do not reflect recent professional research.
 Only some of the learning tasks are appropriate to grade level or to learning targets and big ideas.
 Progression of tasks in the unit is uneven.
 Only some learning tasks build on each other and reflect recent professional research.
 Most of the learning tasks are appropriate to both grade level and to and learning targets and big ideas.
 Progression of tasks in the unit is fairly even.
 Most learning tasks build on each other and reflect recent professional research.
 Learning tasks are highly appropriate to both grade level and to learning targets and big ideas.
 Learning tasks progress to build student understanding, and reflect recent professional research.
-Instructional Materials Resources, and Technology TPA 1,2 Materials and resources do not support the learning targets and big ideas or scaffold students toward understanding.
+Instructional Materials Resources, and Technology Materials and resources do not support the learning targets and big ideas or scaffold students toward understanding.
 Some of the materials and resources support the learning targets and big ideas, and some scaffold students toward understanding.
 All materials and resources support the learning targets and big ideas, and most scaffold students toward understanding.
 All materials and resources support the learning targets and big ideas, and scaffold students toward understanding.
 There is evidence of student participation in selecting or adapting materials.
-Instructional Groupings TPA 1,2 Instructional groupings do not support the learning targets and offer no variety.
+Instructional Groupings edTPA P2b Instructional groupings do not support the learning targets and offer no variety.
 Instructional groupings are inconsistent in suitability to the learning targets and offer minimal variety.
 Instructional groupings are varied, as appropriate to the different learning targets.
 Instructional groupings are varied, as appropriate to the different learning targets.
 There is evidence of student choice in selecting different patterns of instructional groups.
-Lesson and Unit Structure TPA 1,2 The lesson or unit has no clearly defined structure, or the structure is chaotic.
+Lesson and Unit Structure edTPA P1 The lesson or unit has no clearly defined structure, or the structure is chaotic.
 Time allocations are unrealistic.
 The lesson or unit has a recognizable structure, although the structure is not uniformly maintained throughout.
 Most time allocations are reasonable.
 The lesson or unit has a clearly defined structure that learning tasks are organized around.
 Time allocations are reasonable.
 The lesson or unit structure is clear and allows for different pathways according to student needs.
 Attention given to critical thinking and problem solving.

-T 1 (( 1)) Supporting Candidate gives little or Candidate uses scaffolding or 0 Teacher uses scaffolding or Academic sporadic support to students other support to address scaffolding or other support other support to provide Language to meet the language identified gaps between to provide access to core access to core content while Development demands of the learning students' current language content while also providing also providing explicit tasks. abilities and the language explicit models, opportunities models, opportunities for TPA 11 OR demands of the learning tasks for practice, and feedback for practice, and feedback for Language and/or content is and assessments, including students to develop further students to develop further oversimplified to the point selected genres and key language proficiency for language proficiency for of limiting student access to linguistic features. selected genres and key selected genres and key the core content of the linguistic features. linguistic features. curriculum. -
+Supporting Academic Language Development edTPA AL2, AL3 Candidate gives little or sporadic support to students to meet the language demands of the learning tasks.
+OR Language and/or content is Candidate uses scaffolding or other support to address identified gaps between students' current language abilities and the language demands of the learning tasks and assessments, including scaffolding or other support to provide access to core content while also providing explicit models, opportunities for practice, and feedback for practice, and feedback for tasks.
+1 11 11 OR demands of the learning tasks for practice, and feedback for practice, and feedback for AL3 Language and/or content is and assessments, including students to develop further students to develop further oversimplified to the point selected genres and key language proficiency for of limiting student access to linguistic features.
+0 5 selected genres and key the core content of the linguistic features. linguistic features. curriculum.